brodielgress/exoplanetarySystem/README.md

-Check out the Mars Rover picture!
+This website's purpose was to show a random Mars Picture of the day.
+I used the Mars Rover API provided by NASA.